peraljon000/peraljon000/People of Insterest.md

 Tim Berners-Lee is the creator of the World Wide Web, he was a computer scientist and a engenieer.
-Hes teching currently as a proffesor
+Hes teching currently as a proffesor in Computer Science at The University of Oxford and also at Massachussets Instatute of Technology